roguehistory/DIGH-HIST3812/content/en/docs/2-learning-outcomes.md

 ---
 ### Questions

+What impact(s) does the ‘Digital’ have on the production of ancient and medieval history for public consumption?

+What is Digital History?
+What does it mean to perform a Digital Public History or a Public Digital History?

-How do institutions in the GLAM sector use digital media to support their missions?
+How do institutions digitally represent Byzantium to the public?

-Do digital techs push us towards particular voices in GLAM materials?
+Do digital techs push us towards particular voices in Byzantine studies?

-Can/do digital techs in the service of GLAM harm different communities?
+Can/do digital techs in the service of GLAM (Galleries, Libraries, Archives and Museums) perform colonial practices that erase ancient and medieval identities from communities?
 And if so, how?
 And what can we do about it?

-Where are the new frontiers in CHI and GLAM?

 _This course is an opportunity to explore these questions; I do not know the answers!
 I'm excited to figure these out with you.
 Why not annotate this section with some of your own questions?_